 London has a temperate climate, with lows in the winter of up to -10°C and highs of up to 30°C in the summer.
 Although London is not a large city, the weather does change between the North, South, East and West of the UK.
 Scotland and Northern England tend to have slightly cooler temperatures, and quite likely you can take a glimpse at some heavy snow in the winter months.
 In contrast, the south of England experiences warmer temperatures, and no more than a few flakes of snow in the winter surround the environment.
 An inconsiderably higher rainfall lies within the West of England and Wales as compared to the east.

 Early spring is uncertain and can typically bring either snow or warm weather.
-Temperatures for March (in England) moderate 9.3°C and rainfall averages 66.5mm.
+Temperatures for March (in England) moderate at 9.3°C and rainfall averages 66.5mm.
 By the end of spring in May, the temperature reaches up to 15.4°C. The amount of daylight aggrandizes at the end of March when British summertime officially takes its place.
 The clocks accelerate to an hour, offering darker mornings but longer daylight in the evenings.

 Whatever the time of your visit to London, remember that it will probably rain.
-On the occasions when the sun does emerge, don’t forget to use a sunscreen.
+On the occasions when the sun does emerge, don’t forget to use sunscreen.
 A strong breeze can make the sun seem cooler than it is; although it is possible to get sunburns.
-So always be careful and enjoy the weather of London.
+So always be careful and enjoy the weather in London.

 Global warming is changing the face of the earth and London is not untouched.
 This year 2022 summers played havoc on London.
 More than 500 years of record was broken.
 Heatwave struck London worst.
 London was officially declared in a draught on 12th August 2022.
 The temperatures went up to 40 degrees centigrade in the month of July 2022.